nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 2e1.
 FAST shows an error message to the user that each contact may only have one of each Investment Plan tag.

       Use case ends.

+* 2f.
+Tag name exceeds maximum length of 20 characters.
+    * 2f1.
+FAST shows an error message to the user that the maximum tag length is 20 characters.

+      Use case ends.

 *{More to be added}*